DanielK990/immich-backup-album-to-external-lib/README.md

 * you can use [immich-folder-album-creator](https://github.com/Salvoxia/immich-folder-album-creator) to automatically re-create the album from the external library

+Since immich stores metadata like tags in its database, the metadata will be lost when moving the album to an external library.
+It is recommended to add the metadata only after the migration to the external library.

 ## Installation

 The easiest way to install the tool is to use docker compose.